-The Licensor was also granted a preemptive right to acquire such shares or other equity securities that may be issued from time to time by us while Licensor remains the owner of any equity securities of our company.
-Further, if we issue equity securities at a price per share that is less than the price paid by investors in a transaction for aggregate consideration of at least \$5,000,000 (the "Investment Price"), then the number of shares owned by Licensee shall be increased upon such issuance.
+The Licensor was also granted a preemptive right to acquire such shares or other equity securities that may be issued from time to time by the Company while Licensor remains the owner of any equity securities of the company.
+Further, if the Company issue equity securities at a price per share that is less than the price paid by investors in a transaction for aggregate consideration of at least \$5,000,000 (the "Investment Price"), then the number of shares owned by Licensee shall be increased upon such issuance.
 The amount of the increase shall be determined by multiplying the number of shares then owned by Licensor by a fraction; the numerator of which shall be equal to the number of shares of Common Stock outstanding immediately after the issuance of additional shares of Common Stock, and the denominator of which shall be equal to the sum of (i) the number of shares of Common Stock outstanding immediately prior to the issuance of additional shares of Common Stock plus (ii) the number of shares of Common Stock which the aggregate consideration for the total number of additional shares of Common Stock so issued would purchase at the Investment Price.

-There are certain license fees and milestone payments required to be paid for the licensing of the AL001 technology, pursuant to the terms of the two Standard Exclusive License Agreements with Sublicensing Terms, both dated June 21, 2018, (the "AL001 License Agreements") with the Licensor and the University.
+There are certain license fees and milestone payments required to be paid for the licensing of the AL001 technology, pursuant to the terms of the two Standard Exclusive License Agreements with Sublicensing Terms, both dated June 21, 2018 (the "AL001 License Agreements"), with the Licensor and the University.
 In addition, a royalty payment of 3% is required pursuant to License #18110 while License #18111 requires a royalty payment of 1.5% on net sales of products developed from the licensed technology.
-For the two AL001 licenses, in the aggregate, we paid initial license fees of \$200,000.
+For the two AL001 licenses, in the aggregate, the Company paid initial license fees of \$200,000.
 As an additional licensing fee, the Licensor received that number of shares of Common Stock equal to three percent (3%) of the sum of the total number of issued and outstanding shares.
-Additionally, we are required to pay milestone payments on the due dates to Licensor for the license of the technology, as follows:
+The Company issued 2,227,925 shares to the Licensor in full satisfaction of this additional licensing fee.
+Minimum royalties are \$25,000 in 2023, \$45,000 in 2024 and \$70,000 in 2025 and every year thereafter, for the life of the agreement.
+Additionally, the Company is required to pay milestone payments on the due dates to Licensor for the license of the technology, as follows:

-Payme ent Due Date Event \$ 50,000 November 1, 2019 Pre-IND meeting \$ 65,000 6 months from IND filing date IND application filing \$ 190,000 12 months from IND filing date Upon first dosing of patient in a clinical trial \$ 500,000 12 months from first patient dosing Upon Completion of first clinical trial \$ 1,250,000 12 months from completion of the first Phase II clinical trial Upon first patient treated in a Phase III Clinical Trial \$ 10,000,000 8 years from the Effective Date of the Agreement Upon FDA Approval
+Payme nt Due Date Event \$ 50,000 November 1, 2019 Pre-IND meeting \$ 65,000 6 months from IND filing date IND application filing 400.000 AA TAA TATA AH \$ 190,000 12 months from IND filing date Upon first dosing of patient in a clinical trial ¢.
+500.000 12 and a firm of the desire Harry Commission of first aliminal toial \$ 500,000 12 months from first patient dosing Upon Completion of first clinical trial \$ 1.250,000 12 months from completion of the first Phase II clinical trial Upon first patient treated in a Phase III Clinical Trial Ψ 1,230,000 12 months from completion of the first I hase if chinical trial opon mist patient treated in a r hase in Chinear rmar \$ 10,000,000 8 years from the Effective Date of the Agreement Upon FDA Approval , ,